est31/msvc-wine-rust/README.md

 cargo build --release --target x86_64-pc-windows-msvc
 ```

-As the patched wine executable might not be in your `$PATH`, you can also override it manually:
+As the wine executable might not be in your `$PATH`, you can also override it manually:

 ```
-WINE_EXEC=/path/to/patched/wine cargo build --release --target x86_64-pc-windows-msvc
+WINE_EXEC=/path/to/wine cargo build --release --target x86_64-pc-windows-msvc
 ```

 Same applies for `get.sh` as well -- if the Wine installation with 32 bit and .Net support is not in your `$PATH`,